Comedy legend Joey Kola was the guy who showed Rich how to be a comedian when starting out. Joeys dad was Rich’s coach in little league baseball.

 Rich spends about $300 a month on pet food.
-He has a dog and two cats that stay indoors but also feeds the neighbors dogs, a few stray cats, plus the random raccoons, squirrels and skunks that eat the food he leaves on the deck outside.
+He has three dogs and a cat that stay indoors but also feeds the neighbors dogs, a few stray cats, plus the random raccoons, squirrels and skunks that eat the food he leaves on the deck outside.

 Dave, Rich’s buddy from Lancaster PA has the only club that he still plays today and did over 20 years ago as a regular stand up comic.